amg1976/IrishRailRealtime/README.md

 - SWXMLHash - swift XML parser, to parse the responses from the API
 - Nimble - a matcher framework, for easier to write and read unit tests

-The dependencies are managed with Cocoapods, so before compiling the project, please run `pod install`
+The dependencies are managed with Cocoapods (v1.5.0), so before compiling the project, please run `pod install`

 #### Todo
 - Favorite stations